mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 Is there any logic that can be refactored?
 Does each method have a single responsibility?

 ## Release 5: Add a feature (Optional)
 You want to add a new class.
-The responsibility of that class will be to separate the `GlobalCohort` into three location-based `LocalCohort`s and import the necessary students into those cohorts.
+The responsibility of that class will be to separate the `Cohort` into three location-based `LocalCohort`s and import the necessary students into those cohorts.

 ## Release 5: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)